finzzz/gohfs/docker/README.md

 This project can be run in a Docker container, it exposes only port 8080 (default).
 It is advised to run this configuration through a reverse proxy providing SSL if the service will be exposed over the internet, or use the integrated feature and provide gohfs with a valid certificate.

 Password authentification is disabled per default.
 To enable it set the required environment variables.
-You only have to set either "`GOHFS_PASSWORD`" or "`GOHFS_PASSWORD_RAW`".
+You only have to set either `GOHFS_PASSWORD` or `GOHFS_PASSWORD_RAW`.

 An minimal example run would be